ShebMichel/qgis_automate_gmodeller/README.md

 # qgis_automate_gmodeller
-This plugin automate the processing of environmental impact of linear projects such as pipeline, roads, railway and so on to living species in the area of investigation.
+This processing plugin assess the environmental impact of linear projects (pipeline, roads, railway, etc.) on living species such as Raptor, Bald Eagle (BAEA), Heron Roockeries (GBH) Nests and Burrowing Owl (BUOWL) habitats.
 # How to install this plugin?
 # 1. Quick install